 How are no fault evictions changing?

-The government thinks that no fault evictions are unfair and cause unnecessary hardship and disruption for renters.
-That is why they have committed to abolishing Section 21 evictions in England as part of the Renters Reform Bill, a new bill that introduces changes in the current legislation.
+The Labour government believe that ending no fault evictions will "will give renters much greater security and stability so they can stay in their homes for longer, build lives in their communities and avoid the risk of homelessness."
+That is why they have committed to abolishing Section 21 evictions in England as part of the Renters' Rights Bill.
 It will also introduce other reforms to improve the rights and protections of renters, such as:

 The bill is expected to have a significant impact on the private rented sector, affecting millions of landlords and tenants.
 According to a report by Shelter, the bill could prevent up to 216,000 evictions each year, save renters £1.4 billion in moving costs, and improve the quality and safety of rented homes.
 However, some landlords associations have expressed concerns that the bill could worsen the housing crisis by reducing the supply and affordability of rental properties**.